shahmir811/chatgpt-and-langchain/01_pycode_project/README.md

 ### Usage

-At the root of the file create a file name `.env` and add the openAI key:
+At the root of the folder, replace file `.env-example` with name `.env` and add the openAI key:

 ```OPENAI_API_KEY=```